chssigma/Class_Accounts/2019-2020/Engineering_2/README.md

 # Engineering 2

-Add your name (First name, last initial), github username (with a link), and a fun fact about you into your class's table below.
+Add your name (First name, last initial), github username (with a link), and a fun fact about you into _the correct_ table below.

 ## Teachers